Makson8286/exam/README.md

 # grafana-prometeus_docker-cluster
 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-Hello, in this thread I will show you and tell you how to create a Grafana monitoring system on ubuntu 23.04 LTS in the "Docker cluster" together with "Prometheus, SNMP-Exporter, Alert Manager, CatVisor, Node-Exporter". all the commands that you need to write I will duplicate for you.
+Hello, in this thread I will show you and tell you how to create a Grafana monitoring system on ubuntu 23.04 LTS in the "Docker cluster" together with "Prometheus, SNMP-Exporter, Alert Manager, CaDVisor, Node-Exporter". all the commands that you need to write I will duplicate for you.
 ATTENTION in docker-compose, I create and use my cluster network because I have a network bug and then I can't access my containers.

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!